 Hetton-le-Hole born footballer and manager.
 Born into a mining family, Paisley played for Eppleton Junior School and Hetton FC.
 He worked briefly as a miner before becoming a bricklayer.
 He was rejected by boyhood heroes Sunderland for being too small and signed for Bishop Auckland, playing in the FA Amateur cup final for the Bishops at Roker Park.
-Signed professional for Liverpool in 1939 and served alongside Liverpudlians in the war.
-When his playing career ended in 1954 he stayed on as physio and then reserve coach becoming manager in 1974.
+Paisley signed professional for Liverpool in 1939 and served alongside Liverpudlians in the war.
+When his playing career ended in 1954 he stayed on as physio and then reserve coach, becoming manager in 1974.
 Paisley’s extraordinary achievements as Liverpool manager include six league championships, three league cups, three European cups and one UEFA cup.
 A memorial can be seen to Paisley in his home town of Hetton.

 Sir Charles Mark Palmer